-Basic earnings per share are calculated in line with IAS 33 "Earnings per Share" by dividing the consolidated net income allocable to the shareholders of HORNBACH HOLDING AG by the weighted average number of shares in circulation during the financial year.
+Basic earnings per share are calculated in line with IAS 33 "Earnings per Share" by dividing the consolidated net income allocable to the shareholders of HORNBACH-Baumarkt-AG by the weighted average number of shares in circulation during the financial year.
 As in the previous year, no dilutive effects arose in the 2011/2012 financial year.

-Bonus shares were issued at a ratio of 1:1 to all shareholders in HORNBACH HOLDING AG on July 29, 2011 (please see Note 20).
-The number of preference and ordinary shares in HORNBACH HOLDING AG doubled from 4,000,000 to 8,000,000 respectively.
-At the same time, the total additional dividend claim on the part of preference shareholders remained unchanged.
-The additional dividend claim thus halved from 0.06 to 0.03.
+Bonus shares were issued at a ratio of 1:1 to all shareholders in HORNBACH-Baumarkt-AG on July 29, 2011 (please see Note 20).
+The number of shares in HORNBACH-Baumarkt-AG doubled from 15,903,500 to 31,807,000 as a result.
 The calculation of earnings per share has been retrospectively adjusted to account for this.